Marie Menken: Professional career

 Menken and her husband Willard Maas began a well-respected avant-garde art group known as The Gryphon Group in the mid-1940s.
 It was around this time that Menken, bored by the static nature of paint on canvas, began to experiment with film.
 She released her first film, Visual Variations on Noguchi, in 1945 to acclaim within experimental art circles of the time.
 She used a hand-held and hand-cranked 16 mm Bolex camera for this as well as many of her later films, contributing to the spontaneity and agility of her work.
 Noguchi is a non-narrative film that combines quick, decontextualized shots of the sculptures of Isamu Noguchi with shrill, discordant music.

 Menken and the Gryphon Group began to produce numerous short experimental films around the time of Noguchis release.
 She also began to experiment with various types of animation techniques, including collage and stop-motion cinematography, owing to her background in painting.

 Arguably her best-known film is Notebook (1962), which consists of short snippets of film she shot between 1940 and 1962, spliced together in a meditative fashion.
-Menken continued to make films that both were influenced by and commented on the various art movements her contemporaries took part in, including abstract expressionism in Drips in Strips (1963) and pop art in Andy Warhol (1964).
+Menken continued to make films that both were influenced by and commented on the various art movements her contemporaries took part in, including abstract expressionism in Drips in Strips (1963) and pop art in Andy Warhol (1964).Lights, shot in New York City's quietest hours over three consecutive Christmas seasons from 1964 to 1966, is known for Menken's technique of "night writing".